will-warren/test_portfolio/README.md

 ## Objectives
 1. To become more familiar with automation using Selenium
 2. To make sure my portfolio page performs correctly through various browers.
-3. To learn and see how I can better write web apps for tests in the future
+3. To learn how to better write web apps for automated tests in the future

 ## Tools
 1. Selenium